-The estimated $80 million project for the 92,000 square foot education, creative arts and recreational building to be built at the corners of Princess Anne Road and Ballentine Boulevard in Norfolk was a vision of Mrs. Joan Kroc, widow of McDonald’s Corporation founder Ray Kroc.
+The $80 million project for the 92,000 square foot education, creative arts and recreational building at the corners of Princess Anne Road and Ballentine Boulevard in Norfolk was a vision of Mrs. Joan Kroc, widow of McDonald’s Corporation founder Ray Kroc.

 “We give thanks for the Norfolk, Broad Creek, and surrounding Hampton Roads communities for faithfully supporting The Salvation Army and helping see this day come to fruition,” said Captain Meredith.
 “This will be a place where people from all walks of life and backgrounds may come together on level ground, a place to bring family and friends, and a place where the mind, body and spirit will be built up.”

-While programming for the Kroc Center has not been finalized, with a 370 seat chapel/theater the facility will offer various productions and worship opportunities.
-The multiple classrooms and party rooms available for community use and rental will assist with educational programs and the large gymnasium and fitness area will offer various health and wellness programs to the community.
-The Kroc Center is also to feature an aquatics area that includes a multiple story water slide, lazy river, zero-entry pool area and lap lanes.
+The 370 seat chapel/theater the facility offers various productions and worship opportunities, and multiple classrooms and party rooms are available for rent by individuals and businesses in the community.
+A large gymnasium and fitness area offer various health and wellness programs to the community.
+The Kroc Center also features an aquatics area that includes a multiple story water slide, lazy river, zero-entry pool area and lap lanes.